Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Horizon dynamics I: Consistency test for the Schwarzschild limit

 Figure {\ref{fig:schwtest}} shows one example of a test for the rotational consistency of Schwarzschild horizon distortions.
 Consider two orbits around a Schwarzschild black hole, both with $p/M = 10$ and $e = 0.5$.
 One orbit is equatorial in the coordinates we impose, the other is highly inclined ($\theta_{\rm inc} = 80^\circ$) in these coordinates.
 Due to spherical symmetry, the horizon distortion for the equatorial case should be identical to the horizon distortion in the inclined case, correcting for the tilt of $\theta_{\rm inc}$.

-In this figure\footnote{We use a mass ratio $\mu/M = 1/30$ for all figures which show quantities computed in black hole perturbation theory (such as $C_+$, $\sigma_+$, or $R^{(1)}_{\rm H}$).
-This fairly large mass ratio is only used so that the effects we compute are clearly visible in these figures.
-Since we use linear perturbation theory, one can easily extrapolate to other mass ratios.
-We also scale these quantities by $r_{\rm min}^3 = p^3/(1 + e)^3$, accounting for the $1/r^3$ leading-order scaling associated with tides.
-This makes it easier to compare tidal distortions for different orbits, insuring that the maximum distortion is roughly the same in all cases we present.}, we show the perturbation to the radius of the horizon's embedding surface, $r^{(1)}_{\rm E}$, for these two cases.
+In this figure, we show the perturbation to the radius of the horizon's embedding surface, $r^{(1)}_{\rm E}$, for these two cases.
 The solid (blue) line shows the distortion for the inclined case as measured at $\psi = 0$, $\theta = 10^\circ$ (i.e., rotated $\theta_{\rm inc}$ from the equator).
 The dots (red) show the distortion at $\psi = 0 $ on the equator for the equatorial orbit.
 We include all modes which contribute to the horizon's distortion up to $l = 7$; we estimate that modes beyond this affect the horizon's shape at a level $r^{(1)}_{\rm E}/2M \alt 10^{-7}$.

-Although these calculations were done using very different orbits, and very different modes enter the expansion, the horizon distortions $r^{(1)}_{\rm E}$ we find are essentially identical, only differing due to accumulated round-off error at a level $\lesssim\epsilon$, where $\epsilon$ is a parameter controlling the accuracy of numerical integrals (we used $\epsilon \simeq 10^{-10}$).
+Although these calculations were done using very different orbits, and very different modes enter the expansion, the horizon distortions $r^{(1)}_{\rm E}$ we find are essentially identical, only differing due to accumulated round-off error at a level $\lesssim\epsilon$, where $\epsilon \simeq 10^{-10}$ is a parameter controlling the accuracy of numerical integrals.
 If both curves had been plotted as solid lines, they would have been indistinguishible here.
 This is a typical example of how our code handles this consistency test.